 This program prepares students for transfer, as juniors, into baccalaureate engineering programs, including civil, mechanical, chemical, electrical, aerospace, petroleum, industrial, and nuclear engineering.
-Graduates of the program must complete a total of 70.5-74.5 credit hours to receive an Associate in Applied Science Degree that transfers easily into many four-year colleges, thanks in part to articulation agreements between MVCC and several four-year schools.
+Graduates of the program must complete a total of 70.5-74.5 credit hours to receive an Associate of Science Degree that transfers easily into many four-year colleges, thanks in part to articulation agreements between MVCC and several four-year schools.

 Articulation agreements between MVCC and other schools ease the transfer of most or all credits when students transfer to four-year colleges.
 MVCC has agreements with several four-year institutions, including:

 - Syracuse University

 - Clarkson University

 - SUNY Binghamton

 Students who transfer to other colleges carry with them our reputation for high academic standards.

 - High School Mathematics Courses A and B or the equivalent are required.

 - One year of laboratory science is required.